younyzhu/younyzhu.github.com/Composition_Visualization/README.md

  spend a week processing the DTI raw data(DICOM), and generate the track file and fa.nii

 * 6/18/2014
- 1. add error bar, but find no space.
+ 1. Add error bar, but find no space.
- 2. add select dot point, so re-write the line.chart, when click the dots, the clicked dots will heightlighted, and also the fiber.
+ 2. Add select dot point, so re-write the line.chart, when click the dots, the clicked dots will heightlighted, and also the fiber.
- 3. The function describe ad fellow: when we click(mouse down) the dots in line chart, this clicked dot will be highlight, and also the corresponding line in the bubble will also be highlight. when we mouse up, the highlight dot and line will get back to its origin color.
+ 3. The function describe ad fellow:
+     (1) when we click(mouse down) the dots in line chart, this clicked dot will be highlight, and also the corresponding line in the bubble will also be highlight.
+     (2) when we mouse up, the highlight dot and line will get back to its origin color.
  4.Split the trackball control with
-     1. View-dependent trackball(just move the camera position) when use the line rendering (line rendering do not need the light, and will not be affected by the light position)
+     (1).
+View-dependent trackball(just move the camera position) when use the line rendering (line rendering do not need the light, and will not be affected by the light position)
-     2. Object trackball, we just control the rotation and apply to the object, this will not affect the light position.
+     (2).
+Object trackball, we just control the rotation and apply to the object, this will not affect the light position.
-     3. Fixed a bug in trackball.
+     (3).
+Fixed a bug in trackball.
+     (4).
+As we need to connect bar chart: this is the different type.
+And I find my designed framework is bigger and bigger, which would mass up, so redesigning the framework is hugely needed.

 **Till now incluse files**